Schesaplana circular tour

 Description

-Seemingly insurmountable, the rock bar rises above the Schesaplana hut.
-But the Schweizerweg leads safely and directly to the summit.
-First we go over steep lawns up to the rock band, where the white-blue markings show the way through the Schrofenstufen.
-Some chains and a small ladder provide additional support in the key point (T4), but sure-footedness is a must.
-The Steimandli (Steinmänner) mark the route eastwards through the large debris field.
-From the Schesaplana saddle it now goes steeply northwards up the last altitude difference to the summit - the view is worth the effort.
-Back in the saddle you cross the national border.
-Over rock bands and rugged terrain, the path runs eastwards to Gamslugge.
-After a last look at the Lünersee, it goes steeply, secured with some chains down into the Vals Valley.
+Seemingly insurmountable, the rock bar towers above the Schesaplana Hut.
+But the Swiss Way leads safely and directly to the summit.
+First it goes over steep lawns up to the rock ledge, where the white and blue markings show the way through the Schrofen steps.
+A few chains and a small ladder provide additional support in the crux (T4), but surefootedness is a must.
+The Steimandli (cairns) mark the route eastwards through the large scree field.
+From the Schesaplana saddle it now goes steeply northwards up the last meter of altitude to the summit - the view is worth the effort.
+Back in the saddle, you cross the national border.
+Over rock ledges and schrfen-like terrain, the path runs eastwards to the Gamslugge.
+After a last look at the Lünersee, the route descends steeply, secured with a few chains, into the Vals valley.
 Along the Prättigauer Höhenweg you quickly get back to the Schesaplanahütte.
 Here you can review the tour with coffee and fine cake and enjoy the magnificent panorama.

 Geheimtipp

-It is recommended to plan this route as a 2-day tour - the day before comfortably to the Schesaplana hut.
-So you start rested and freshly strengthened in the alpine hike.
+It is recommended to plan this route as a 2-day tour - the day before leisurely up to the Schesaplana hut.
+So you start the alpine hike rested and freshly strengthened.

-If you like it fast, whizz back to Seewis with the Trottinett.
+If you like it fast, you can whiz back to Seewis on a scooter .

 Sicherheitshinweis

 The trail is classified as T4 (alpine hiking) according to hiking scale SAC.
-If marked: white-blue-white.
+If selected: white-blue-white.

-Path / Terrain: Path not visible everywhere, route partly pathless, in certain places you need your hands to move forward.
-Terrain already quite exposed, delicate grass heaps, schrofen, simple apere glaciers.
+Path / terrain: Path not visible everywhere, route partly pathless, in certain places it needs the hands to move forward.
+Terrain already quite exposed, delicate grass heaps, Schrofen, simple apere glaciers.

 Requirement: Familiarity with exposed terrain, sturdy shoes.
-Certain terrain assessment and good orientation skills.
+Some terrain assessment and good orientation.
 Alpine experience.

 Ausrüstung